josephwolf/CV/README.md

 Maybe not all of them.
 I was never great at fighter games or RTSs.
 Some of my favorites include Dark Souls, Undertale, The Stanley Parable, The Elder Scrolls, Borderlands and Bioshock.

 ## Extra Activities
-#### SoCraTes UK 2015
-A fantastic un-conference near Guildford where developers discuss their passion, best practices, run workshops and demonstrations and have fun.
-#### London Scala Users' Group
+####  London JavaScript Community
-A regular meetup in London for Scala developers to workshop, exchange katas and projects, and discuss technique and practice.
+A regular meetup in London for JavaScript developers to workshop, exchange katas and projects, and discuss technique and practice.
-#### London Gaymers
+#### Queer Code London
-A London-based games group for LGBT men to relax, have fun, and provide a safe environment to unwind and be yourself.
+If you like a little diversity in your team (and who doesn't!)
+I like to say active in LGBT+ communities.
+The content is much like any other code group, but it's good to have another thing in common.
 #### HackSpace London
 Somewhere between a grassroots collective and a mad science laboratory.
 HackSpace provides workshops, tools, tutorials and space for all manner of hardware and software projects.
+#### SoCraTes UK
+A fantastic un-conference near Guildford where developers discuss their passion, best practices, run workshops and demonstrations and have fun.
 #### Hacker Olympics 2014
 Team Tigella came in 11th place!
 Claim to fame: Scored 3 points before the hosts had finished explaining the rules.

 ## Details
 Gender: 	Male
-DOB: 		28/04/1987 (30)
+DOB: 		28/04/1987 (31)
 Nearest Tube: Leicester Square
 Email: 		josephwolf.uk@gmail.com
 Twitter:		[@misterjwolf](https://twitter.com/MisterJWolf)
 LinkedIn: 	[Joseph Wolf](https://uk.linkedin.com/in/joseph-wolf-51a32398)
 GitHub:		[Joseph Wolf](https://github.com/josephwolf)
+Website:		[I made this!](https://ec0rlfwut8.execute-api.eu-west-2.amazonaws.com/live)   (oh god, it's just for fun, don't take it seriously)